lahahahasya/FPGA-IMAGE-PROCESSING-PIPELINE-FOR-SATELLITE-PAYLOAD/README.md

-# FPGA Streaming Image Processing Pipeline for Satellite Payload
+# Image Processing Pipeline for Satellite Payload

 ## Overview
 This project implements a real-time FPGA-based image processing pipeline designed for satellite payload applications.
 The architecture follows a fully streaming design capable of processing one pixel per clock cycle with deterministic latency and low power consumption.